Spravato FDA Approval History

 - Because of the risks for sedation, dissociation, and abuse and misuse, Spravato is only available through a restricted program called the Spravato Risk Evaluation and Mitigation Strategy (REMS) Program.

 - Spravato nasal spray is self-administered by patients under the supervision of a healthcare professional in a certified healthcare setting.
 Patients must be monitored for at least two hours after receiving a dose.
 The nasal spray cannot be taken home.

 - Esketamine is the s-enantiomer of ketamine.
 Ketamine is a mixture of two enantiomers (mirror image molecules).
 The FDA first approved ketamine (Ketalar) in 1970.
 This is the first FDA approval of esketamine for any use.

-Development History and FDA Approval Process for Spravato
+Development Timeline for Spravato

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.